bragagia/youwise/specs/Native/Resource.md

   - On click, start a ReWise session with the resource cards
     - When the session starts, add the cards to the user's memories
     - After each memorized card, update the card in the backend
+  - Display a percentage of the cards that are learned
-- If resource is memorized, display the Saved button
+- If resource is memorized, display the Learned text with a checkmark
   - **[TODO]**: On click, allow to remove from memorized